 Without the intercessory prayer of the saints, many of us would have fainted under the pressures of life.
 There is an urgent need for unceasing prayer, mutual concern and oversight within the church otherwise believers might become discouraged.
-Postures for intercession involve watchful and sensitive caring and love, humility, serving one another, confidentiality, and obedience to the Holy Spirit.
+Postures for intercession involve watchful and sensitive care, serving one another with love, humility, confidentiality, and obedience to the Holy Spirit.

-3 Turner, William C. (2002).
+&lt;sup>3 Turner, William C. (2002).
 A Journey through the Church Covenant.
 Valley Forge, PA: Judson Press.
 93

-4 Turner, William C. (2002).
+&lt;sup>4 Turner, William C. (2002).
 A Journey through the Church Covenant.
 Valley Forge, PA: Judson Press.
 94

-5 Turner, William C. (2002).
+&lt;sup>5 Turner, William C. (2002).
 A Journey through the Church Covenant.
 Valley Forge, PA: Judson Press.
 95